matrix-org/matrix-spec-proposals/proposals/1763-configurable-retention-periods.md

 3 months (assuming their individual min_lifetime is not higher), but leave others alone.

+These config values would interact with the min_lifetime and max_lifetime values of a message (either per-message or per-room) in the different classes of room by decreasing the effective max_lifetime to the proposed value (whilst preserving the `max_lifetime >= min_lifetime` invariant).
+However, the precise behaviour would be up to the server implementer.

 XXX: should this configuration be specced or left as an implementation-specific config option?